iotaledger/wallet.rs/documentation/docs/specification.md

 | Required client library methods | None                         |

 #### sync_accounts()

 Syncs all stored accounts with the Tangle.
-Syncing should get the latest balance for all accounts and should find any new messages associated with the stored account.
+Syncing should get the latest balance for all accounts and should find any new blocks associated with the stored account.

 See [Accounts Syncing Process](#account-syncing-process) for further details.